 SmartNICs and DPUs have been talked about a lot at last years VMworld, and slowly we are starting to see more and more uptake of it amongst customers.
 If you are interested in what these accelerators can do for you today and tomorrow, make sure to check this session!

-This has traditionally always been one of my favorite sessions about the future of Storage and Availability.
+This has traditionally always been one of my favorite sessions about the future of Storage and Data.
 Why?
-Well, in this session Marc and Vijay will give insights in what you can expect from VMware in the near (and long term) future.
+Well, in this session Marc and Vijay will give insights into what you can expect from VMware in the near (and long term) future.
 Who doesn’t enjoy a roadmap!

 - Make Sustainable Choices for Product Innovation, Operations: What Can I Do?
 [IC2794] by Joe Baguley and Adrian Cockcroft